Athletic Training Program

-Students interested in Athletic Training as a career should seek advisement from ATEP faculty.
+Students interested in Athletic Training as a career should seek advisement from AT Program faculty.
 The Athletic Training pre-professional curriculum is open to any high school graduate or transfer student who obtains formal university admission.
-The pre-professional curriculum consists of a minimum of 53 hours including courses that meet general education requirements of SWOSU.
+The pre-professional curriculum consists of a minimum of 26 hours.
+This also includes courses that meet general education requirements of SWOSU.
 Students may make application with the program director for formal program admittance prior to Nov.
 1st.
-Admission to SWOSU and meeting minimum requirements does not guarantee admission to the professional phase of the Athletic Training Education Program.
+Admission to SWOSU and meeting minimum requirements does not guarantee admission to the professional phase of the Athletic Training Program.
 To be considered for professional program admittance, the applicant must:

 - Maintain a minimum overall GPA of 2.5

 - Arrange and complete 50 observation hours of SWOSU Clinical Instructors in conjunction with ATEP 2531 Directed Observation in the semester prior to application (35 hours must be completed by Nov.
-1st).
+1st) and 2 Evaluations submitted.

 - Obtain personal criminal history information from the Oklahoma State Bureau of Investigation (fee required).
 Information and form can be found at http://www.ok.gov/osbi/Criminal_History/.
-Consistent with clinical affiliation agreements, any person who has been convicted of a felony is not eligible for admission to the ATEP.
+Consistent with clinical affiliation agreements, any person who has been convicted of a felony is not eligible for admission to the AT Program.

-- Submit to ATEP Director: All application materials, including technical standards signed by applicant and physician, criminal history record information, proof of current Professional Rescuer and AED Certification (or equivalent), and current official transcripts.
-Set up formal interview with ATEP director and faculty.
+- Submit to AT Program Director: All application materials, including technical standards signed by applicant and physician, criminal history record information, proof of current Professional Rescuer and AED Certification (or equivalent), and current official transcripts.
+Set up formal interview with AT Program director and faculty.

-All application materials, including the technical standards for admission, are published on the ATEP Web site, http://www.swosu.edu/atep/, and are available from ATEP faculty.
+All application materials, including the technical standards for admission, are published on the AT Program Web site, http://www.swosu.edu/athletic-training/, and are available from AT Program Director.

-An ATEP admissions committee, consisting of the ATEP director, clinical education coordinator, clinical instructors, and Allied Health Sciences faculty, review all submitted materials.
+An AT Program admissions committee, consisting of the AT Program director, clinical education coordinator, preceptors, and Nursing/Allied Health Sciences faculty, review all submitted materials.
 This information, in conjunction with clinical observation evaluations and faculty recommendations, provides the objective information necessary to identify qualified applicants.
 Qualified applicants are subject to interview by committee.
 Selection criteria are as follows:

 |Overall GPA||15 points|